sonalsharma5990/CourseProject/README.md

 4) Add customized stop words in data preprocessing
    We removed words that were not adding any value to topics found.

-   - names of candidates as they are frequently used
+   - names of candidates as they are frequently used e.g. Bush, Gore
-   - political words
+   - political words e.g. president, presendential
-   - parties
+   - parties e.g. republican, democratic
-   - states
+   - states e.g. New York, Florida
-   - common verbs and words
+   - common verbs and words e.g. said, asked, told, went
-   - time words
+   - time words e.g today, yesterday, wednesday

 ## Final Results